-We have access to Dr James Dickens private Consultant Psychiatrist for child and adolescent mental health and Dr Fiona Lattimer, private Clinical Psychologist for adolescents.
-Our school counsellor is Julian Allisstone.
-In addition we have access to NHS CAMHS (Child and Adolescent Mental Health Service).
+We have access to Dr James Dickens, private Consultant Psychiatrist for child and adolescent mental health and Dr Fiona Lattimer, private Clinical Psychologist for adolescents.
+Our school counselor is Julian Allisstone.
+We also have access to NHS CAMHS (Child and Adolescent Mental Health Service).

-As a rule the Matrons do not have any medical qualifications.
-They can treat minor illnesses such as coughs, colds, bugs etc. They can give out paracetamol, ibuprofen, simple cough linctus and other over the counter remedies, under protocols from the school doctor, to treat minor ailments.
+As a rule the House Matrons do not have any medical qualifications.
+They can treat minor illnesses such as coughs, colds and bugs etc. They can give out paracetamol, ibuprofen, simple cough linctus and other over the counter remedies, under protocols from the school doctor, to treat minor ailments.
 Matrons take pupils to A&E and to hospital or dental appointments when necessary.
-It is obviously very important that Matrons and the rest of the medical staff at the school are aware of any drugs, medicines, treatments that you would rather your child did not receive and any regular medications that the matron would have to give out on a daily basis.
+It is obviously very important that Matrons and the rest of the medical staff at the school are aware of any drugs, medicines or treatments that you would rather your child did not receive and any regular medications that the Matron would have to give out on a daily basis.
 We keep all controlled medication in lockable boxes in house or in a locked cupboard in the Infirmary.

 Any child over the age of 16 is able to give consent for their own treatment.
 Any child under the age of 16, if thought to be mature enough, is also able to give consent.
 The duty of confidentiality owed to a person under 16 is as great as that owed to any other person.

 Consent is required for routine immunisations and travel vaccinations.
 In incredibly rare situations, the Matrons and House Parents can act in loco-parentis and therefore can give consent for emergency treatment and operations.